 In 2020, the newsletter was revived.
 The output was met with 16 publications published (once a month) with ISSN 2718-9791.
 All issues of the publication can be accessed at www.saad.da.gov.ph/saadvocacy/.

 3. SAADventures (Magazine)

 In 2018, three issues were only released.
 The discontinuance was due to a lack of manpower resources.

-This was however revived in 2020 with an ISSN 2718-9719, the publication was improved in content and design.
-Two issues featuring the Cordillera Administrative Region (CAR) and the Bicol Region were already released in April and June 2020.
+This was revived in 2020 with an ISSN 2718-9719.
+The publication was improved in content and design.
+Five issues featuring the Cordillera Administrative Region (CAR), Bicol Region, Northern Mindanao Region, Zamboanga Peninsula, and MIMAROPA Region were released.
 The publication can be accessed online at www.saad.da.gov.ph/saadventures/.

 However, due to the COVID-19 pandemic, which started in mid-March 2020, the publication’s production was affected.
 There were issues and limitations in field operations, hampering the conduct of interviews and documentation needed for the creation of success stories.

 4. Annual Reports